 Revere Health began it’s journey with value-based care in 2005 with a focus on quality, then took a big step in 2011 when it became the first Accountable Care Organization accredited by Medicare in Utah.
 Today Revere Health is an industry leader in this area.
-So what is value-based care and why should you care about it as a patient?
+So what exactly does value-based care mean for me and why should I care about it as a patient?
 Here are answers to some of the most common patient questions.

 What is value-based care?

 Value-based care is all about what’s best for the patient.
 Traditionally, healthcare providers get paid based on the number of procedures they perform or patients they see.
 In a value-based care model, healthcare providers aren’t paid by the volume of their services but by their ability to improve their patients’ health, reduce costs and increase patient satisfaction.

 How does it work?

 Revere Health uses patient data and an electronic health record to make sure each patient gets the best value for their dollar.
 By looking at your vital signs, symptoms and overall health status over time, your doctors can see how your health is improving or worsening and recommend cost-effective lifestyle changes that are specific to your circumstance.
 For example, if your doctor sees that your blood pressure is increasing over time, he or she may suggest preventive measures to lower your blood pressure on your own before your high blood pressure puts you at risk for other conditions with expensive treatments.
 Your doctors can also see what procedures and preventive screenings you’ve had, even from non-Revere Health providers.
 This eliminates duplicate testing and the possibility of unnecessary procedures, saving you and your insurer money.